New England School

 Rates include taxes.

-* Important note about Activities Passes: Activities Passes may be requested athe Silver Fox Inn or the Valley Inn.
+* Important note about Activities Passes: Activities Passes may be requested at the Silver Fox Inn or the Valley Inn.
 If you wish to reserve a room that includes, an activities

 pass your rate will be higher.
 Inquire at reservation time.)